leonrom/lscook/README.md

 # lscook
-JavaScript function for preservation in window.localStorage or (as a fallback) in document.cookie
+JavaScript function for preservation in LocalStorage or (as a fallback) Cookie

-Function lscook() try to read/write JSON data from/to localStorage (LS) under HTML-5.
+Function lscook() try to read/write JSON data to localStorage (LS) under HTML-5.
 If LS isn't enabled, then JSON-data stored as a cookie.

 lscook() is based on Fluidbyte/SimpleStore.js (https://gist.github.com/Fluidbyte/4718380).
-The main difference lies in a deeper analysis of the availability LS/Cookies and logging possibilities of failures.
+The main difference lies in a deeper analysis of the availability for LS/Cookies and logging possibilities of failures.

 Usage:
-    cookj(key, dat, cookieOnly);
+    lscook(key, dat, cookieOnly);
  where 'key' is String and 'dat' is JSON.
-Additional parameter 'cookieOnly' tells (if it is used and equal 'true') to use only Cookies/
+Additional parameter 'cookieOnly' tells (if is 'true') to use only Cookies/

 Algoritm:
  if (key == undefined) or (key == null) then